maxludden/supergene-v2/books/book07/md/chapter-2341.md

 But it was pointless to even try.
 As the Kingese kept running into him, The Story of Genes couldn’t be stopped.
 They kept diving into him like sports cars losing control on the highway.

-“F*ck you!
+“Fuck you!
 If you can’t stop, then push it!”
 Han Sen decided.
 He gritted his teeth and cast The Story of Genes.
 It was sending him to the far reaches of Duke class.

 The Kingese were so strong.
 If Han Sen didn’t spend the power that the Kingese were giving him to level up The Story of Genes, the power would blow up his body.